quantumofme/pavia-qiskit-tutorials/README.md

-# Pavia Quantum Computing, Quantum Simulations & Qiskit Tutorial - Version 1.0.0
+# Pavia Quantum Computing, Quantum Simulations & Qiskit Tutorial - Version 1.1.0

-(c) 2019, F. Tacchino, C. Macchiavello, D. Gerace

 These Jupyter notebooks were originally designed as support materials for courses in Quantum Computing and Quantum Simulations at the University of Pavia (Department of Physics).
 No prior knowledge or experience in quantum computing is assumed, but standard linear algebra, basic quantum mechanics and some acquaintance with